 Most markets are up, but inflation is on the horizon as oil prices continue to rise.

-Following a string of losses, Asian markets broadly rebounded on Wednesday, but inflation fears and forecasts of tighter central bank monetary policy kept traders’ attention on crude, which extended gains despite US efforts to boost supply.
+Following a string of losses, equity markets broadly rebounded on Wednesday, but inflation fears and forecasts of tighter central bank monetary policy drew traders’ attention as crude prices surged despite US efforts to boost output.

 Oil prices soared on Tuesday as news emerged that the US and other countries would release less from their inventories than expected, putting a damper on hopes of taming a price spike that is driving inflation through the roof.